 - Product; and

 Companies ready for export expansion need to know what they are bringing to the market, how the product/service will be distributed, how much money it will sell for, and how these goods and services will be promoted.

 Develop a Situational Analysis

 This will most likely be the lengthiest section of the export marketing plan, but it is important that you perform a thorough overview of your company, how it will fit in the foreign market, and how the market will receive your brand.
-A situational analysis will focus on factors like your company’s skills and selling points, social and cultural factors, legal factors in the foreign country, international market analysis, competitive industry analysis, and demographic and technological trends.
+A situational analysis will focus on factors like your company’s strengths and value proposition, social and cultural factors, legal factors in the foreign country, international market analysis, competitive industry analysis, and demographic and technological trends.

 Create a SWOT Analysis